lpedz/UselessStore/README.md

 ### Project Demo
 # Video

-[Add your demo video link here]
-*Explain what the video demonstrates*
-Download a useless app(Wifi Scanner) from the Useless Store and install to use it in your mobile phone
+*Download a useless app(Wifi Scanner) from the Useless Store and install to use it in your mobile phone*

 https://github.com/user-attachments/assets/cbf5bb66-a497-4a8d-a29b-e45d548773a2